Frequently Asked Questions

 Womxn is a more inclusive term which promotes intersectionality and not includes cis women, but also trans women and femme/feminine-identifying genderqueer and non-binary folk.

 The pronunciation is of womxn is the same as "women".
 That's a bit weird, you might think, how can two words spelt differently have the same pronunciation?
 Well there are quite a few examples, "pair" and "pear", "be" and "bee".

 Do you do outreach activities?

 So far, as a small student-led society we haven't been able to do as much outreach as we would have liked.
 We are working on it though!
-We invited a local school for an academic talk, and recently been involved with sixth form students shadowing an undergrad for a day to see what university life is like.
+We invite local schools for academic talks regularly, and previously been involved with sixth form students shadowing an undergrad for a day to see what university life is like.

 If you are from a school or college, and would like to get involved with our society, or if you have any outreach ideas or initiatives you'd like us to set up, please get in touch!